peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 allowing the DNS infrastructure to completely sidestep these inefficiencies.
 For additional context, see {{context}}.

+Although this document primarily deals with applying generalized notifications to the delegation maintenance use case, future extension for other applications (such as multi-signer key exchange) is possible.

 No DNS protocol changes are introduced by this document.
 The mechanism instead makes use of a wider range of DNS messages allowed by the protocol.
-Future extension for further use cases (such as multi-signer key exchange) is possible.

 Readers are expected to be familiar with DNSSEC {{!RFC9364}}, including
 {{?RFC6781}}, {{!RFC7344}}, {{!RFC7477}}, {{?RFC7583}}, {{!RFC8078}},
 {{?RFC8901}}, and {{!RFC9615}}.
 DNS-specific terminology can be found in {{!RFC9499}}.

-## Design Requirements
+## Design Requirements for Delegation Maintenance

 When the parent operator is interested in notifications for delegation maintenance (such as DS or NS update hints), a service will need to be